 How is the selection process?

-For offline ambassadors there are 3 selection rounds: the first one is applying through this form, the deadline to apply is 22nd November 2020 23.59 CET.
-Then a pre-selection round by video call interviews with the Project Team takes place (end of November/beginning of December).
+For offline ambassadors there are 3 selection rounds: the first one is applying through this form, the deadline to apply is 26th November 2023 23:59 CET.
+Then a pre-selection round by video call interviews with the Project Team takes place (beginning of December).
 And lastly a group Q&A session in December.
-You will be informed about the selection results before the end of 2020.
+You will be informed about the selection results before the end of 2023.

-For online ambassadors there are 2 selection rounds: the first one is applying through this form, the deadline to apply is 22nd November 2020 23.59 CET.
-Secondly a pre-selection round by video call interviews with the Project Team takes place (end of November/beginning of December).
-You will be informed about the selection results before the end of 2020.
+For online ambassadors there are 2 selection rounds: the first one is applying through this form, the deadline to apply is 26th November 2023 23:59 CET.
+Secondly a pre-selection round by video call interviews with the Project Team takes place (beginning of December).
+You will be informed about the selection results before the end of 2023.

 Are there age restrictions to being an ambassador?

 All our ambassadors need to be aged between 18 and 30 years old.

 Are there country restrictions to being an ambassador?

 AEGEE and Europe on Track are primarily based in Europe.
 Nonetheless, we welcome applicants from all over the world.